DeAndré Washington

-DeAndré Washington (born February 22, 1993) is a former American football running back.
-He played college football at Texas Tech, and was drafted by the Oakland Raiders in the fifth round of the 2016 NFL Draft.
+DeAndré Washington (born February 22, 1993) is an American former professional football running back.
+He played college football for the Texas Tech Red Raiders and was selected by the Oakland Raiders of the National Football League (NFL) in the fifth round of the 2016 NFL draft.
+Washington also played for the Kansas City Chiefs and Miami Dolphins.

-Early years
+Early life

 Washington attended and played high school football at Thurgood Marshall High School.
 He committed to play college football at Texas Tech after receiving offers from schools such as Arizona, Baylor, Colorado, and Boise State.

 College career

 Washington suffered a knee injury as a true freshman in 2011 after rushing for 366 yards and three touchdowns.

-He redshirted in 2012 and came back and rushed for 450 yards and four touchdowns in 2013.
-As a junior in 2014, he rushed for 1,103 yards and two touchdowns and finished with 328 receiving yards and two touchdowns.
-As a senior, he rushed for 248 yards, including a career-long 80-yard touchdown run, against Kansas State on November 14, 2015.
-He finished his senior year leading the Big 12 with 1,492 yards and 14 touchdowns along with 385 receiving yards and two touchdowns which was good enough for 1st-team All-Big 12 honors.
-He finished his career fifth on Texas Tech's all-time rushing list behind Byron Hanspard, James Gray, Ricky Williams, and Bam Morris.
+Washington redshirted in 2012 and came back and rushed for 450 yards and four touchdowns in 2013.

+As a junior in 2014, Washington rushed for 1,103 yards and two touchdowns and finished with 328 receiving yards and two touchdowns.

+As a senior, Washington rushed for 248 yards, including a career-long 80-yard touchdown run, against Kansas State on November 14, 2015.
+He finished his senior year leading the Big 12 Conference with 1,492 yards and 14 touchdowns along with 385 receiving yards and two touchdowns which was good enough for 1st-team All-Big 12 honors.

+Washington finished his collegiate career fifth on Texas Tech's all-time rushing list behind Byron Hanspard, James Gray, Ricky Williams, and Bam Morris.

 Professional career

+Pre-draft

 Coming out of college, Washington was projected by many analysts to be a fifth to seventh round draft selection.
 He was rated the 16th best running back out of the 204 available by NFLDraftScout.com.
-He was invited to the NFL Combine and was able to complete the entire workout and all the positional drills.
+Washington was invited to the NFL Combine and was able to complete the entire workout and all the positional drills.
 He was satisfied enough with his combine performance that he chose to only do positional drills at Texas Tech's Pro Day.
 Representatives and scouts from all 32 NFL teams showed up at the Pro Day to watch Washington, Jakeem Grant, Le'Raven Clark, and Branden Jackson.